pablitron/LFPHaskellGroup/README.md

 # LFPHaskellGroup
-Playground for messing up with Haskell
+Playground for messing around with Haskell.